edge-cloud/www.edge-cloud.net/_posts/2019-04-08-limitations-of-anycast.md

 * **Traceroute:** Traceroute results from the RIPE Atlas probe to the AWS Edge location serving the anycasted address.
 * **ASN:** [The Autonomous System Number (ASN)](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)), allowing you to identify the Internet Service Provider of the probes host.
 * **Origin:** Result of the certificate lookup against the entry.
 This will either be “US-West-2” or “US-East-2” and corresponds to the color of the pin.

+This setup will later help us drill down deeper into some of the RIPE Atlas locations that showed sub-optmal routing behavior.

 ## Explore the GeoJSON